ExocoreNetwork/exocore-contracts/docs/reward-vault.md

 5.2.
 Token Compatibility: While the system is permissionless, it is designed to work with standard ERC20 tokens to ensure consistent behavior and accounting.

+5.3.
+Upgradeability:
+- The beacon proxy pattern allows for upgrading the RewardVault implementation while maintaining a consistent address.
+- Upgrades should be carefully managed and go through a thorough governance process to ensure security and prevent potential vulnerabilities.

 ## 6. Gas Optimization

 6.1.
 Batch Operations: Consider implementing functions for batch reward submissions and claims to reduce gas costs.